adstuart/azure-vwan-asa/README.md

 ![](images/2022-09-26-08-38-14.png)

 What would happen if VWAN VPN instance1 failed?
 Instance0 would take-over the PiP and service would continue after a short outage.
+(Remember we are not running BGP here)

 ### Static routing - dual tunnel